Geodan/pg2b3dm/md5_queries.md

 md5 hashes (for example '9759cdee666f512a0c13df8245b667f9') are remembered to be excluded in higher level (z) tile

+potential improvement: make exception for first tile on z=0 -  do not filter on envelope (all features are included)

 ## Tile 1_0_0.glb (level 1, x=0, y=0)

 4] Count geometries in bounding box on level 1 excluding 1000 largest geometries from tile 0_0_0.glb (8 seconds!)